-Biographical Info I graduated from Nottingham University (UK) in 1986.
-Inspired by a love of travel I came to work in New Zealand for a year.
-I liked the country so much I stayed.
-I also married a Kiwi.
-I worked for 6 years in the Auckland hospitals, including several years as a Senior Registrar in General Medicine & Critical Care Medicine.
-I then decided to follow a career in General Practice.
-I worked as a locum General Practitioner Auckland & in Accident & Medical Clinics for several years.
-I then bought a practice in Botany Town Centre in Auckland & have since been running a solo-practice for the last 11 years.
+Biographical Info Marcus graduated from Nottingham University (UK) in 1986.
+Inspired by a love of travel, he went to work in New Zealand for a year.
+He liked the country so much he stayed.
+Marcus worked for 6 years in the Auckland hospitals, including several years as a Senior Registrar in General Medicine & Critical Care Medicine.
+He then decided to follow a career in General Practice and worked as a locum General Practitioner Auckland & in Accident & Medical Clinics for several years.
+He then bought a practice in Botany Town Centre in Auckland and has since been running a solo-practice for the last 11 years.
 The practice has won Practice of the Year twice, under two different Primary Health Organisations.
-I have been involved in teaching medical students in the practice & I am an active member of our local Clinical General Practice Advisory Group.
-In addition, I was the initial proponent of our local Clinical Symposium, a biannual event for medical, nursing & administration staff in our practices.
-Since first seeing 'the Magic Pill' on Netflix & then doing my own research (literature & books - in particular, The Big Fat Surprise by Nina Teicholz) I have become a passionate advocate the LCHF Keto Diet.
-I believe that it is the best diet for humankind, based on the research that is available to us thus far.
-I like to be approachable, listening, compassionate & attentive, working for the best interests of my patients.
-I believe communication is the key to providing good health care & encourage my patients to talk with me if they have any concerns.
-My interests include my family, BBQ's/cooking, sailing, photography, music & finding out about different cultures.
+Marcus has been involved in teaching medical students in the practice & is an active member of his local Clinical General Practice Advisory Group.
+In addition, he was the initial proponent of our local Clinical Symposium, a biannual event for medical, nursing and administration staff in their practices.
+Since first seeing 'the Magic Pill' on Netflix and then doing his own research (literature & books - in particular, The Big Fat Surprise by Nina Teicholz) Marcus has become a passionate advocate the LCHF Keto Diet.
+He believes that it is the best diet for humankind, based on the research that is available to us thus far.
+Marcus notes that he likes to be approachable, listening, compassionate and attentive, working for the best interests of his patients.
+He believes communication is the key to providing good health care and encourages his patients to talk to him if they have any concerns.
+His interests include spending time with his family, BBQ's/cooking, sailing, photography, music & finding out about different cultures.